ssfivy/learning/dns/he/README.md

 Note that you do not have to perform this call from the computer that needs the DNS pointed to either.
 This opens up some possibilities e.g. using a third machine to perform the queries and update, or performing updates triggered by CI/CD/other infra monitoring tools.

+- [ ] TODO: Try automating this using shell / cron / systemd-timer or the like

+## Tools

+There are some clients that can update this for you.
+I have checked out [lexicon](https://github.com/AnalogJ/lexicon) for now and it seems to work.
+Note lexicon he provider works by querying the web api and parsing the resulting web pages, so it may or may not be the most reliable way of updating things.
+You also need to provide your actual login username and password which is less secure than a per-domain key.